Clear House Accountants Clear House Accountants

 • You are buying new properties for the purpose of letting

-However, if your profits project lower than £ 5965, then you can pay voluntary Class 2 National Insurance, for instance, to ensure you get the full state pension.
+However, if your profits are lower than ยฃ 5965, you can pay voluntary Class 3 National Insurance, for instance, to ensure you get the full state pension.

-If your activities do not count as running a business, then you are not liable to pay any National Insurance.
-Even if your work revolves around making arrangements for repairing, tenant advertising and managing tenancy agreements.
+Suppose your activities do not count as running a business.
+In that case, you are not liable to pay any National Insurance even if your work revolves around making arrangements for repairing, tenant advertising, and managing tenancy agreements.

 Beginner guide to Landlord Renting